 Have you ever wondered what you should drink while fasting?
 Well, you’re not alone.

-When it comes to eating and drinking on a fast, many people find it to be very confusing.
+When it comes to eating and drinking on a fast, whether you’re fasting for its health benefits or religious reasons, many people find it to be very confusing.

 We want to clear up that confusion, and give you some good ideas on the specific liquids to have while doing a fast—and how they can benefit your health, and make your fast wildly successful.